Point Isabel Regional Shoreline

 Point Isabel Regional Shoreline in Richmond, California, is operated by East Bay Regional Park District, and is a multi-use park for joggers, windsurfers, kayakers, photographers, picnickers, and people walking dogs.
 It has access for pedestrians and via public transit, private vehicles, and bikes (although bike-riding within Point Isabel itself is not allowed).
 It also features a concession offering food for people and grooming for pets.
 A longtime community organization and nonprofit, Point Isabel Dog Owners and Friends (PIDO), is active in the maintenance and improvement of the park.

-Point Isabel was closed from March 31, 2020 to June 1, 2020, as a precaution during the early days of the COVID-19 pandemic.
-Dogs were required to be on-leash during the first week after the reopening but off-leash privileges were restored on June 8, 2020.
-As throughout East Bay Regional Park District, social distancing measures apply.

 History

 This now 50 acre park was incorporated into the East Bay Regional Park District (EBRPD) in 1975.
 The United States Postal Service operates a large bulk mail facility adjacent to what is now Point Isabel Regional Shoreline.
 As mitigation for the construction of this large facility on the shoreline, USPS offered to lease what is now Point Isabel Regional Shoreline free of charge to the EBRPD until 2025.
 The lease came with the condition of free public access.

 Point Isabel was acquired by the East Bay Regional Park District (EBPRD) in 1975 from the United States Postal Service (USPS).
 The EBRPD entered a 50-year lease agreement with the US Postal Service as mitigation for the bulk-mail center that was being built adjacent to the land that would become Point Isabel Regional Shoreline.
 The lease ended in October of 2025 but the park is continuing to operate and remains accessible to the public free of charge.